-Linked Treble Crochet stitches offer the height of a regular treble crochet stitch, but without holes giving them more structure.
-They also give a neat horizontal striping effect on one side of the stitch.
+Linked Treble Crochet stitches offer the height of a regular treble crochet stitch, but with the added benefit of more structure and a less holey fabric.
+They also give a neat horizontal striping effect on one side of the fabric.
 Linked treble crochet stitches are usually abbreviated ltr, but may also be seen with the abbreviation ltc.
 Check out the picture tutorial below on how to complete a linked treble crochet stitch at the beginning of a round or row, as well as how to complete subsequent ltr stitches.
-Not a fan of photos tutorials?
-Watch the video tutorial at the end of this article.

 First ltr of a round or row: